U.S. Energy Information Administration logo

 Heating and cooling are the largest residential electricity uses

 Heating and cooling (air conditioning) account for the largest annual uses of electricity in the residential sector.
-Because these uses are mainly weather related, the amounts and their shares of total annual residential electricity consumption vary from year to year.
-The Residential Energy Consumption Survey (RECS) data for 2015 indicate that heating was the largest use of electricity in homes.
-The Annual Energy Outlook (AEO) provides estimates and projections for annual electricity use in the residential sector by type of end use.
+Because heating and cooling are mainly weather driven, the amounts and shares of total annual residential electricity consumption vary from year to year.
+The Residential Energy Consumption Survey (RECS) data for 2020 indicate that air conditioning was the largest use of electricity in homes.
+The Annual Energy Outlook (AEO) provides estimates and projections for annual electricity use in the residential sector.

 Click to enlarge